The monthly resolution report shows the number of successful and failed DOI resolutions for the previous month.

 - DOIs with special characters instead of ‘-’ - this commonly happens when a user pastes a DOI from a PDF

-- The Handle resolver supports URL-encoded DOIs.
+- Problems with URL-encoded DOIs - the handle resolver supports URL-encoded DOIs.
 The resolution logs sometimes misrepresent the encoded characters.
 As a result, some badly-encoded DOIs will appear in your resolution log as correctly-encoded DOIs.
 This typically happens when an already-encoded DOI is mistakenly encoded again.
 For example, DOI

 10.5555/example would be correctly encoded as